ArielRin/alpha7mint/AlphaDawgsWeb3BattleSystem.md

 ### The Dawg Pound

-Defeated dawgz spend seven days in the Dawg Pound, where they are unable to earn rewards or participate in battles.
+In some higher risk arenas defeated dawgz spend seven days in the Dawg Pound, where they are unable to earn rewards or participate in battles.
 This adds a layer of risk management, as players must consider the potential of losing their dawgz for a period of time when deciding whether to enter a battle.

 ## Ranking and Rewards